 The Ninth Circuit Court of Appeals was influenced by the mass shooting at Columbine High School in Colorado when it decided that school officials did not violate an Oregon student's First Amendment rights when they expelled him for submitting a violent-themed poem to his English teacher in a 2001 case.
-(Photo of unidentified young women heading to a library near Columbine High School where students and faculty members were evacuated after two gunmen went on a shooting rampage in the school in the southwest Denver suburb of Littleton, Colo. in 1999, AP Photo/Kevin Higley, Reprinted with permission from The Associated Press.)
+In this photo, unidentified young women heading to a library near Columbine High School where students and faculty members were evacuated after two gunmen went on a shooting rampage in the school in 1999.
+(AP Photo/Kevin Higley, used with permission from the Associated Press)

 In Lavine v.
 Blaine School District, 257 F.3d 981 (9th Cir.
 2001), the Ninth Circuit Court of Appeals ruled that school officials did not violate a student’s First Amendment right of free expression when they temporarily expelled him for submitting a violent-themed poem to his English teacher.

 This federal appeals court decision symbolizes the delicate balance between protecting students’ free expression rights and respecting school officials’ duty to provide a safe learning environment in a post-Columbine environment.

 Lavine expelled after writing school shooting-themed poem

 The case involved high school student James Lavine from Blaine School District in Washington state, who wrote a poem about a school shooter after the shooting at Thurston High School in Springfield, Oregon.
 Lavine’s poem, entitled “Last Words,” examines the mindset of a student who kills his classmates and then expresses remorse.